 Declare bankruptcy

 Sometimes it makes more sense to file for bankruptcy than attempt to manage or settle your debt.
-Filing for Chapter 13 bankruptcy, for example, allows you to come up with a plan to pay off your debt while also keeping property such as your home or car.
+Filing for Chapter 13 bankruptcy, for example, allows you to come up with a plan to pay off your debt while keeping property such as your home or car.
 The courts are involved and come up with a payment plan that is paid off usually within three to five years.

-However, filing for bankruptcy will negatively impact your credit, and it could take some time for your credit to be restored.
+However, filing for bankruptcy could negatively impact your credit, and it could take some time for your credit to be restored.
 Though filing for bankruptcy can stay on your credit for years, you can see some improvements to your credit within a year or so of filing.

 How to manage your credit card debt

-Make above the minimum payment
+Make more than the minimum payment

 Making the minimum payment on your credit card is not the best practice.
 Typically, this payment will not get your credit card paid down quickly.
 Each month, try to pay above the minimum amount to get your credit card paid off sooner to help prevent the debt from becoming unmanageable.